-To recap, living a meal prep lifestyle is important because it helps you to achieve and maintain health and fitness goals, it helps you to save money and it makes it easier to eat healthy meals, it helps you to save money
+To recap, living a meal prep lifestyle is important because it helps you to achieve and maintain health and fitness goals, it helps you to save money and it makes it easier to eat healthy meals.
+Did I mention living a meal prep lifestyle helps you to save money?

 Why does meal prep work?